 In testing we created three fake accounts and waited to see how many matches they would get in 24 hours.
-The two heterosexual accounts we created got more than 100 matches with about half of them being 80 percent or higher – a percentage that shows how likely you are to get along well with that person.
-The woman seeking woman account we created only got 42 matches, and half of those were also rated at 80 percent or higher.
+The two heterosexual accounts we created got more than 100 matches with about half of them being rated at 80% match or higher.
+The woman seeking woman account we created only got 42 matches, and half of those were also rated at 80% or higher.
 In total, that brought our average number of matches in 24 hours to 81, the most of any site we tested.

 OkCupid also boasts that it has a high success rate, being responsible for over 91 million connections every year and 50,000 dates every week.
 It’s also one of the most LGBTQ+ friendly dating sites, allowing you to enter a broad range of genders and sexualities for your potential matches.

 The free mobile app is a good option for dating on the go.
 Like the desktop version, messaging on the app is free and it’s easy to block users and report any bad behaviour.

 Despite OkCupid’s LGBTQ+ friendly approach, we found that heterosexual accounts still got a better hit rate for messaging and matches.
 As such, it’s not the best option for everyone – you may well be better served by one of the best gay dating apps and websites that we’ve reviewed.

 There were also reports in 2016 that men on OkCupid sent nearly four times more initial messages than women, which made the site feel a little unbalanced.
 OkCupid says that the messaging system was overhauled in early 2018 to address this issue.
 In an effort to curb the number of inappropriate messages straight women were receiving, messages are now only viewable if a person has “liked” you.